Kuo-En Chang

 Kuo-En Chang (張國恩 (Zhāng Guóēn), born 1958) is the president of Tunghai University and former president of National Taiwan Normal University.

 Life

 Born in 1958, Chang grew up in a fishing village of Keelung, Taiwan.
-After junior high school, he gave up "the chance to study at the Affiliated Senior High School of National Taiwan Normal University (國立臺灣師範大學附屬高級中學|師大附中) and chose to join the Department of Electrical Engineering at National Taiwan Institute of Technology (now the National Taiwan University of Science and Technology, 國立臺灣科技大學) for professional training."
-After the national compulsory military service, Chang spent a year on professional practice.
-He not only worked on lathes but also utility poles.
-Afterwards, Chang resumed his studies in the Department of Electronic Engineering.
+He graduated from the National Taiwan University of Science and Technology with a Bachelor of Science in electronics engineering in 1984 and earned his M.S. in electrical engineering in 1986 and his Ph.D. in electrical engineering in 1990, both from National Taiwan University.

-Chang then switched to the fields of computation in the Department of Electrical Engineering at National Taiwan University (國立臺灣大學), where he received an M.S. in 1986 and a Ph.D. in 1990.
-After graduation, Chang joined the NTNU, where he integrated computation with education and launched virtual learning, digital learning, and mobile learning.
+After obtaining his doctorate, Chang joined NTNU, where he integrated computation with education and launched virtual learning, digital learning, and mobile learning.
 His endeavor in Elearning has also won him a patent in "The Software Structure for Interactive Learning on the Internet" (網際網路互動式教學軟體架構) in Taiwan.